gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

 Here’s the list of questions I mentioned earlier that could be answered by an approach like what you just did in this exercise…what would be your answer to these questions based on the tree you just produced?

-Are viral genotypes (phylogenetic clustering) correlated to host species?
+Are viral genotypes (phylogenetic clustering) correlated to host species (Pco and Lru)?
 Is there evidence of cross-species transmission of PLVA?  …of PLVB?
 Are the viral populations geographically structured?  …temporally structured?